vipul-sharma20/vipul.xyz/_posts/2025-03-22-hdfc-analytics-feature.md

 The tool goes through your account statement / credit card statement and tags it based on the category configs that you provide.

-> [!NOTE]
-> Better documentation is in the repository and maintained more than the
-> content in this post below
+Better documentation is in the repository and maintained more than the content in this post below
+{:.notice--info}

 For example if you run the CLI code as below
 ```